UnofficialJuliaMirror/Planets.jl-e3f94f68-5db2-5e58-a5fa-32df241f0093/README.md

 # Planets.jl
 Functions related to planet formation or planet structure models.

+## `core_radius`

 Right now this package contains only one function, but I intend to add more in the future.
 The function `core_radius` computes the radius of a planetary core made of either pure (silicate) rock, a rock-iron mix, or a rock-water mix.
 Cores with all three components are not supported.

-The function interpolates across the planet structure grid model of Zeng et al. (2016), which is publicly available from [Li Zeng's website](https://www.cfa.harvard.edu/~lzeng/planetmodels.html#mrtables).
+The function interpolates across the planet structure grid model of
+Zeng et al. (2016), which is publicly available from [Li Zeng's website](https://www.cfa.harvard.edu/~lzeng/planetmodels.html#mrtables).

 Examples: